funkiben/cs3700_raft/README.md

-A project from CS3700 at Northeastern University.
+A project for CS3700 at Northeastern University.
+Uses a provided simulation to test my Raft implementation.